E-hon

 (絵本, E-hon) is the Japanese term for picture books.
 It may be applied in the general sense, or may refer specifically to a type of woodblock printed illustrated volume published in the Edo period (1603–1867).

+A distinctive element of Tokugawa Japanese book culture, e-hon were intended as much for viewing as for reading.
+Covering an array of subjects, they combined images with brief captions, poems or short essays depicted in elegant calligraphy.
+This style of brief narrative text accompanying each illustration has led to ehon being referred to as the forerunners of modern Japanese manga or cartoon books.
+Early ehon were printed monochromatically until color was introduced in the eighteenth century through printing techniques adapted from China.
+Their visual richness and narrative versatility made them accessible to a wide audience, helping to bridge elite artistic traditions with the tastes of an expanding urban readership.
+In this way, ehon played a key role in shaping the development of illustrated storytelling in Japan.

 The first e-hon were religious items with images by Buddhist painters.
 Those from the Muromachi period are typically known as nara-ehon.
 In the early modern period (1600–1868) illustrated books exploded in popularity.
 They covered a diverse range of subjects with experimentation in production techniques.

 E-hon production was a significant part of the Japanese publishing industry (particularly) during the 19th century; most Japanese woodblock print artists of the period produced e-hon designs (often in large quantities), as commercial work.

 Toward the end of the 19th century, e-hon chapter-books were eclipsed in popularity by the new "Western" concept of literary magazines.
 These were larger books which contained more, and a wider range of material per-issue, but usually fewer pictures (measured on a text-to-images ratio).
 They often used more modern printing methods; the increase in production costs was offset by increased efficiency, larger-scale printing and distribution, and the introduction of advertising.
 Typically, a magazine would include one large folded, polychrome illustration referencing some "feature" story in the volume, as a frontispiece.
 Such pictures, woodblock-printed in colour, are known as kuchi-e.
 The new format also absorbed most of the remaining talent and market for ukiyo-e style prints.